prithvijitguha/flowrunner/readme.md

 integrated with any pre-existing framework like pandas or PySpark

 ## Main Features
-- Easy BaseFlow to use to build Flows off of
+- Easy BaseFlow to build all Flows
-- Simple decorators to convert methods to Flow methods
+- Simple decorators to convert methods to Flow `step`
-- Command Line Interface for running Flows
+- Run flows with CLI or python class methods

 ## Installing FlowRunner
 To install FlowRunner, following commands will work